CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowWorkflowInfoAllOf.md

 HasVar0SwitchProfile returns a boolean if a field has been set.

-### GetVar1RollbackWorkflow
+### GetVar1Profile

-`func (o *WorkflowWorkflowInfoAllOf) GetVar1RollbackWorkflow() WorkflowRollbackWorkflowRelationship`
+`func (o *WorkflowWorkflowInfoAllOf) GetVar1Profile() ChassisProfileRelationship`

-GetVar1RollbackWorkflow returns the Var1RollbackWorkflow field if non-nil, zero value otherwise.
+GetVar1Profile returns the Var1Profile field if non-nil, zero value otherwise.

-### GetVar1RollbackWorkflowOk
+### GetVar1ProfileOk

-`func (o *WorkflowWorkflowInfoAllOf) GetVar1RollbackWorkflowOk() (*WorkflowRollbackWorkflowRelationship, bool)`
+`func (o *WorkflowWorkflowInfoAllOf) GetVar1ProfileOk() (*ChassisProfileRelationship, bool)`

-GetVar1RollbackWorkflowOk returns a tuple with the Var1RollbackWorkflow field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar1ProfileOk returns a tuple with the Var1Profile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar1RollbackWorkflow
+### SetVar1Profile

-`func (o *WorkflowWorkflowInfoAllOf) SetVar1RollbackWorkflow(v WorkflowRollbackWorkflowRelationship)`
+`func (o *WorkflowWorkflowInfoAllOf) SetVar1Profile(v ChassisProfileRelationship)`

-SetVar1RollbackWorkflow sets Var1RollbackWorkflow field to given value.
+SetVar1Profile sets Var1Profile field to given value.

-### HasVar1RollbackWorkflow
+### HasVar1Profile

-`func (o *WorkflowWorkflowInfoAllOf) HasVar1RollbackWorkflow() bool`
+`func (o *WorkflowWorkflowInfoAllOf) HasVar1Profile() bool`

-HasVar1RollbackWorkflow returns a boolean if a field has been set.
+HasVar1Profile returns a boolean if a field has been set.

-### GetVar2Profile
+### GetVar2RollbackWorkflow

-`func (o *WorkflowWorkflowInfoAllOf) GetVar2Profile() ChassisProfileRelationship`
+`func (o *WorkflowWorkflowInfoAllOf) GetVar2RollbackWorkflow() WorkflowRollbackWorkflowRelationship`

-GetVar2Profile returns the Var2Profile field if non-nil, zero value otherwise.
+GetVar2RollbackWorkflow returns the Var2RollbackWorkflow field if non-nil, zero value otherwise.

-### GetVar2ProfileOk
+### GetVar2RollbackWorkflowOk

-`func (o *WorkflowWorkflowInfoAllOf) GetVar2ProfileOk() (*ChassisProfileRelationship, bool)`
+`func (o *WorkflowWorkflowInfoAllOf) GetVar2RollbackWorkflowOk() (*WorkflowRollbackWorkflowRelationship, bool)`

-GetVar2ProfileOk returns a tuple with the Var2Profile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar2RollbackWorkflowOk returns a tuple with the Var2RollbackWorkflow field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar2Profile
+### SetVar2RollbackWorkflow

-`func (o *WorkflowWorkflowInfoAllOf) SetVar2Profile(v ChassisProfileRelationship)`
+`func (o *WorkflowWorkflowInfoAllOf) SetVar2RollbackWorkflow(v WorkflowRollbackWorkflowRelationship)`

-SetVar2Profile sets Var2Profile field to given value.
+SetVar2RollbackWorkflow sets Var2RollbackWorkflow field to given value.

-### HasVar2Profile
+### HasVar2RollbackWorkflow

-`func (o *WorkflowWorkflowInfoAllOf) HasVar2Profile() bool`
+`func (o *WorkflowWorkflowInfoAllOf) HasVar2RollbackWorkflow() bool`

-HasVar2Profile returns a boolean if a field has been set.
+HasVar2RollbackWorkflow returns a boolean if a field has been set.

 ### GetVar3ClusterProfile